Share This Article

 4. Celebrate Small Wins

-When I finally realised that I developed language learning anxiety, I was able to step back and reassess my relationship with the language.
-I took myself back to the beginning of my language journey when I had a lot of curiosity and love for French.
+When I finally realised that I had developed foreign language anxiety, I was able to step back and reassess my relationship with the language.
+I took myself back to the beginning of my language journey when I was very curious and loved French.
 During this time, learning something new was fun and exciting.

 I used to revel in the fact that I conjugated a verb correctly from memory.
 It was these small wins that helped to build my confidence that I was learning and progressing.